atlastory/ideology/Readme.md

 	* Tile storage / serving
 5. Build map viewer (client-side viewer + timeline)

+See the more detailed Roadmap for exactly what has and needs to be done:

 **[>> Detailed Roadmap](Roadmap.md)**

 <a name="map" />
 #### The Map

 The design of the base map will be an elegant combination between 3 map types:

 1. **Physical**, with basic landscape features and geography;
 2. **Political**, with sovereign and administrative boundaries; and